Our Comino island retreat is being designed and led by world-renowned architect Antonio Belvedere and is currently in

 It will be a true sustainable luxury escape that appeals to all the senses.
 Located within a Natura 2000 site, this project is aiming to achieve LEED classification.
-Guests will come to experience the mystical, natural, tranquillity, crystal clear blue waters, spectacular views, breath-taking sunset and Malta’s highest level of service, standards and care.
+Guests will come to experience the mystical, natural, tranquility, crystal clear blue waters, spectacular views, breath-taking sunset and Malta’s highest level of service, standards and care.

 Great attention will be exercised in preserving the natural ecology, pristine seashore, clear Mediterranean waters and untouched strands of sandy beaches.
 The social and rich cultural history as well as the traditions of this unique destination will always be preserved and protected.